Computational Complexity of the Recoverable Robust Shortest Path Problem with Discrete Recourse: Preliminaries

-$\mathcal{U}(\Gamma)$ is called a discrete budgeted uncertainty set and the parameter $\Gamma\in \{0,\dots,|A|\}$ is called a discrete budget.
-It denotes the maximum number of the second-stage arc costs that can differ from their nominal values.
-We consider the following recoverable robust shortest path problem with discrete recourse~\cite{B12, NO13}:
+The set $\mathcal{U}(\Gamma^d)$ is called a \emph{discrete budgeted uncertainty set} and the parameter $\Gamma^d\in \{0,\dots,|A|\}$ is called a \emph{discrete budget}.
+It is the maximum number of the second-stage arc costs that can differ from their nominal values.
+In this paper, we study the following \emph{recoverable robust shortest path problem} with discrete recourse~\cite{B12, NO13}:

-Given a first stage path $X\in \Phi$, we will consider the following adversarial problem:
+Given a first-stage path $X\in \Phi$, we will consider the following \emph{adversarial problem}:

-Given additionally a second-stage cost scenario $(c_e)_{e\in A}$ we will consider the following incremental problem:
+Given additionally a second-stage cost scenario $(c_e)_{e\in A}$ we will also investigate the following \emph{incremental problem}:

-The \textsc{Rob Rec SP} problem was first investigated in~\cite{B12}, where it was shown to be strongly NP-hard for the arc inclusion neighborhood.
-It was shown in~\cite{SAO09} that \textsc{Inc SP} for the arc exclusion neighborhood is strongly NP-hard and the same hardness result was established in~\cite{NO13} for the arc symmetric difference neighborhood.
-Interestingly, the \textsc{Inc SP} problem for the arc inclusion neighborhood can be solved in polynomial time~\cite{SAO09}.
-The \textsc{Adv SP} problem is strongly NP-hard for all considered neighborhoods, which results from a reduction from the most vital arcs problem~\cite{BKS95} (see also~\cite{NO13}).
-Because \textsc{Adv SP} is a special case of \textsc{Rec Rob SP} (we fix $C_e=0$ for $e\in X$ and $C_e$ to some large number if $e\notin X$), the same hardness result holds for \textsc{Rec Rob SP}. \paragraph{New results} In this paper we strengthen the negative complexity results for \textsc{Rec Rob SP}.
-Namely, we show that the problem is $\Sigma_3^p$-hard for the arc exclusion and the arc symmetric difference neighborhoods.
-We also prove that the adversarial problem for these neighborhoods is $\Pi_2^p$-hard.
+The concept of recoverable robustness was first introduced in~\cite{LLMS09}.
+The recoverable robust version of the shortest path problem (\textsc{Rob Rec SP}) was first investigated in~\cite{B12}, where it was shown to be strongly NP-hard for the arc inclusion neighborhood.
+It was shown in~\cite{SAO09} that \textsc{Inc SP} for the arc exclusion neighborhood is strongly NP-hard, and the same hardness result was established in~\cite{NO13} for the arc symmetric difference neighborhood.
+Interestingly, the problem \textsc{Inc SP} for the arc inclusion neighborhood can be solved in polynomial time~\cite{SAO09}.
+The problem \textsc{Adv SP} is strongly NP-hard for all the neighborhoods above, which results from a reduction from the \emph{most vital arcs problem}~\cite{BKS95} (see also~\cite{NO13}).
+Since \textsc{Adv SP} is a special case of \textsc{Rec Rob SP} (we set $C_e=0$ for $e\in X$ and $C_e=M$ for some large number $M$, if $e\notin X$), the same hardness result holds for \textsc{Rec Rob SP}.
+The \textsc{Rec Rob SP} problem is known to be weakly NP-hard for the class of arc-series parallel digraphs~\cite{GLW22}.
+This result follows immediately from the fact that the recoverable robust representatives selection problem, discussed in~\cite{GLW22}, is equivalent to \textsc{Rec Rob SP} for a very restrictive arc series-parallel digraph.
+Finally, it has been recently shown in~\cite{KZ24d} that \textsc{Rec Rob SP} is strongly NP-hard and not approximable unless P=NP for acyclic layered digraphs.
+These negative results motivated us to place the problem in a higher complexity class.